 - Table Rating (substandard): Most likely rating for someone with an adrenal insufficiency.
 It’s easier to get a rated policy when your deficiency is caused by Addison’s Disease, but some applicants with a mild form of cancer may also qualify.
 Insurers will consider whether you had to go to the hospital, how many episodes you’ve had from this condition, and your overall health to determine your rating.

-- Declines: Applicants that apply within one year of their adrenal insufficiency diagnosis will likely be denied.
+- Declines: Applicants who apply within one year of their adrenal insufficiency diagnosis will likely be denied.
 Insurers want to see more time to make sure the applicant has this condition under control.
-Also, applicants with a more severe form of cancer or a metastatic cancer will also be denied.
+Also, applicants with a more severe form of cancer or metastatic cancer will also be denied.

 Adrenal Insufficiency Insurance Case Studies